Pierce County, Washington: Economy

 Pierce County agriculture has been an instrumental part of the local economy for almost 150 years.
-However, in the last half century much of the county's farmland has been transformed into residential areas.
+However, in the last half-century, much of the county's farmland has been transformed into residential areas.
 Pierce County has taken aggressive steps to reverse this trend; the county recently created the Pierce County Farm Advisory Commission.
 This advisory board helps local farmers with the interpretation of land use regulations as well as the promotion of local produce.
 The creation of the Pierce County Farm Advisory Commission will attempt to save the remaining 48,000 acres of Pierce County farmland.
 Despite the loss of farmland, Pierce County continues to produce about 50% of the United States' rhubarb.

 Education

-The following is a list of the public school districts with territory, no matter how small, in Pierce County (even if their schools and/or district administrations are in other counties):
+The following is a list of the public school districts in Pierce County, including those that overlap with other counties: